CT 164

 Scenic Road in part; more wanted

 On Feb.
 1, 1994, a 2.76-mile section of Route 164, from from SR 605 (Old Shetucket Tpke.) in Preston to the Griswold town line, was designated a state scenic road.
-Some Griswold residents wanted the designation to continue to Brewster Road, but elected officials were apparently not on board.
+Some Griswold residents wanted the designation to continue to Brewster Road, but some elected officials, who wanted to zone some of the land as commercial, were not on board.
 Rudy J. Favretti wrote in a September 1997 op-ed:

 This section of highway is the epitome of scenery in Eastern Connecticut... stone walls... red cedars, open fields, rolling hills, slightly curving road alignment, water in some cases and other cultural features as well.